Cluster admin guide

 Next.

 For the developer-side view: for developers + API reference.
 For the deeper-on-the-platform view: how it works.
-For the GA prep: road to 5.0 GA.
 Questions: office@eldric.ai.